tuanphan-fit/kids-game-portal/README.md

 - Colorful, kid-friendly interface
 - Large, easy-to-click buttons
 - Animated game cards
-- Coming soon placeholders for future games
+- Multiple games to play and more coming soon!

-### Drawing App
+### 🎨 Drawing App
 - **Freehand Drawing** - Draw with mouse or touch
 - **Brush Tool** - Smooth drawing with adjustable colors
 - **Fill Bucket** - Fill the canvas with colors